-To determine whether the measures you have taken still provide adequate protection for your components, networks, and systems, threat analyses should be performed regularly.
+To determine whether the measures you have taken still provide adequate protection for your components, networks, and systems, threat analyses should be performed on a regular basis.

 • Perform a threat analysis on a regular basis.

 2.12 Secure access to SD cards